 This certificate is designed for individuals interested in entering the library field, as well as those already employed in the field who desire to improve their job knowledge and skills through a selection of library survey courses.
 Specific emphases include a survey of libraries, information resources, using communication skills, and understanding circulation systems and basic acquisitions activities.
-Credits earned in this program may be transferred toward an Associate in Applied Science Degree in Library and Information Technology and/or a diploma in Library and Information Technology and/or other Library and Information Technology certificates if desired.
+Credits earned in this program may be transferred toward an Associate in Applied Science Degree in Library and Information Technology and/or other Library and Information Technology certificates if desired.